Sister Seton Cunneen, S.N.D., Summer Service Fellowship / Internship

-A vital part of the educational mission of this fellowship is to link the realities of direct service needs with larger social issues.
-The opportunity to concentrate on particular issues and work closely with various agency staff enhances the Fellow’s perspective in understanding both the work of the agency and the greater implications for society.
-Key to this experience is the opportunity to interact with the population the agency serves as a valuable foundation to understanding the genuine needs and concerns of people in vulnerable situations.
+This fellowship links the realities of direct service needs with larger social issues.
+Concentrating on particular issues and working closely with the agency staff enlarge the Fellow’s perspective on understanding the way the agency works and its impact on the greater good of society.
+Working with the particular population served by the agency, the Fellow learns firsthand the genuine needs and concerns of people in vulnerable situations.

 Applicants may choose from any number of Trinity’s community partners, or may select a community service organization or NGO with prior approval of the fellowship committee.
 Choices depend upon the applicant’s interest, among which could be poverty, homelessness, domestic violence, ecological justice, community building through the arts, or human rights abuses.
 Students may consider working for an organization where they have already volunteered or worked, provided they strongly support its mission and want to learn more about that NGO or community service organization.

 The placement site is expected to provide the Cunneen Fellow:

 - An orientation to its organization

 The Site Supervisor, the Cunneen Fellow, and the Director of Campus Ministry participate in a site visit and an evaluation process that includes details of the Fellow’s participation and the program process.
 The Cunneen Fellow, the Site Supervisor, and the Director of Campus Ministry at Trinity Washington University sign a service-learning agreement that outlines the expectations of the Cunneen Fellowship.

 At the conclusion of the 10-week fellowship, each participant is required to submit a case study that addresses a facet of her experience in the agency, exploring how the agency works to resolve or solve problems inherent in this vulnerable group.